thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

         return Promise.resolve();
 };
 ```
-2. Run the app and open console u and the check the message:`Chart context: intialization start`
+1. Run the app and open console you and the check the message:`Chart context: intialization start`

 ## Run the chart in the Playground